CadetCoder/CadetCoder/README.md

 Skills: VUE JS / JS / HTML5 / CSS3

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning CS50 at edX by HARVARD UNIVERSITY
+- 🌱 I’m currently learning CS50's Introduction to Computer Science by Harvard University by edX
 - 📫 How to reach me: darreltoledo@icloud.com
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything